What is a manufacturing execution system (MES)?

 This is where you determine the capacity that can be produced at one location.
 However, “If the product is to be produced to fulfill the consumer requirements, the question to determine the lot size does not arise.”
 This is mainly a concern for businesses that use a continuous or repetitive manufacturing workflow.

-You’ll need to estimate the amount of scrap which will be produced along the manufacturing process.
-“As we know that all the components produced at various workstations do not meet the required standards and those which do not pass inspection are to be neglected as scrap.”
+You’ll need to estimate the amount of scrap produced during the manufacturing process.
+As we know, all the components produced at various workstations do not meet the required standards, and those that do not pass inspection will be neglected as scrap.

 Scrap may be produced at one point during the manufacturing process or progressively.
 You’ll need to determine these points and take the appropriate action to deal with the buildup called a scrap factor.
-Normally this is decided from previous experience and you’ll need to direct resources to remove scrap to avoid bogging down machines.
+Normally this is decided from previous experience, and you’ll need to direct resources to remove scrap to avoid bogging down machines.

 Unfortunately, your routing manufacturing is no different.
 You’ll need to have your manufacturing orders, job tickets, inspection tickets, move orders, tool tickets, and equipment tickets.